ibm-cloud-docs/key-protect/view-keys.md

 2. Select a table row, and click the ⋯ icon to open a list of options for that user.
 Then select **Manage Access** from the drop down list.

-3. Here you can see all of the IAM information for this user, including the Access groups they belong to.
+3. Here you can see all of the IAM information for this user, including the Access groups that they belong to.
 To specifically see the access policies for this user, click the **Access policies** tab.

-An account owner or user with the appropriate privileges can see all of the policies assigned to this user, including any fine-grained access over keys.
+An account owner or user with the appropriate privileges can see all of the policies that are assigned to this user, including any fine-grained access over keys.

 ## Viewing keys with the API
 {: #view-keys-api}